laurentperrinet/laurentperrinet.github.io/content/publication/jeremie-25-ccn/index.md

   We focus on visual search, a task requiring both localisation and categorisation of a target object in natural scenes.
 Our work is inspired by the organisation of the primate visual system, which processes visual information through two distinct
-  pathways: the ventral ''What'' pathway, responsible for object recognition, and the dorsal ''Where'' pathway, specialized in spatial localisation.
-Using this principle, we aim to evaluate the validity of a ''what/where'' approach, capable of selectively processing only the relevant areas of the visual scene with respect to the classification task.
-This selection relies on the implementation of a visual sensor (''retina'') that samples only part of the image, coupled with a map representing the regions of the image.
-This map, referred to as a ''likelihood map'' is based on the probability of correctly identifying the target label.
+  pathways: the ventral ''''What'''' pathway, responsible for object recognition, and the dorsal ''''Where'''' pathway, specialized in spatial localisation.
+Using this principle, we aim to evaluate the validity of a ''''what/where'''' approach, capable of selectively processing only the relevant areas of the visual scene with respect to the classification task.
+This selection relies on the implementation of a visual sensor (''''retina'''') that samples only part of the image, coupled with a map representing the regions of the image.
+This map, referred to as a ''''likelihood map'''' is based on the probability of correctly identifying the target label.
 Depending on the case, it can be guided (resp not guided) by the target label, similar to the Grad-CAM  (resp DFF).
 In both scenarios, we show improved classification performance when the eye shifts toward the region of interest, outperforming previously mentioned methods.
 Surprisingly, the gain in classification accuracy is offset by a reduction in the precision of object localisation within the scene.
-Beyond its computational benefits, this What-Where framework serves as an experimental tool to further investigate the neural mechanisms underlying visual processing."
+Beyond its computational benefits, this What-Where framework serves as an experimental tool to further investigate the neural mechanisms underlying visual processing.'
 grants:
 - anr-anr
 links: